flightlessmango/MangoHud/README.md

 ## MangoHud FPS logging

+You must set a valid path for `output_folder` in your configuration to store logs in.

-When you toggle logging (using the keybind `Shift_L+F2`), a file is created with your chosen name (using `output_file`) plus a date & timestamp.
+When you toggle logging (using the keybind `Shift_L+F2`), a file is created the game name plus a date & timestamp in your `output_folder`.

-This file can be uploaded to [Flightlessmango.com](https://flightlessmango.com/games/user_benchmarks) to create graphs automatically. you can share the created page with others, just link it.
+Log files can be uploaded to [Flightlessmango.com](https://flightlessmango.com/games/user_benchmarks) to create graphs automatically.

+You can share the created page with others, just link it.

 #### Multiple log files